psilva261/timsort/README.md

 ## Todo

 * more testing
-* benchmarking
+* more benchmarking
-* /done/ try different values for MIN_MERGE contstant (original Tim's code used 64, while java code uses 32)
+* //done// try different values for MIN_MERGE contstant (original Tim's code used 64, while java code uses 32)
 * try replacing stackLen computation with simple constant (as in original Tim's code)

 Mike K.